 I have meaningful work and it's an amazing thing to be able to write that statement.

+What does this have to do with the Instant Pot Fruited Wild Rice and Sweet Potato Salad recipe I'm sharing today?
 The short version is that I discovered the dressing I'm using in this salad (I've got a DIY version, too, see the Note below) via my work with Minnesota Central Kitchen turning rescued/donated ingredients into meals for hungry people in the Twin Cities area.

 If that's enough for you please feel free to scroll on down to the recipe.